Tattomoosa/Spinner/addons/tattomoosa.spinner/README.md

 ## Features

 * 5 statuses
+	* `EMPTY` for a process that hasn't started
 	* `SPINNING` for indeterminate progress, such as a network request
 	* `PROGRESSING` for determinate progress, such as a timer or download with known message body size
 	* `SUCCESS` for a process that has completed successfully
 	* `WARNING` for a process that has completed successfully with warnings
 	* `ERROR` for a process that has errored out
-	* `EMPTY` for a process that hasn't started
-* Customizable icons, defaults taken from Godot's own icons
+* Can use custom icons, with defaults taken from Godot's own icons
 * Option to use no icon and fills with status color instead
 * Configurable spinner/border width and speed
 * Configurable colors and option to use editor theme